Skip to content

 Evaluation begins with a structured examination designed to separate cuff from capsule from joint from cervical spine.
 Ultrasound allows real-time assessment of the tendons and permits precise, guided injection.

-• Cervical epidural injection or medial branch block where the neck proves to be the source
+Nerve blocksSuprascapular block for refractory pain and for frozen shoulder; cervical epidural or medial branch block where the neck proves to be the source

 When to see a specialist